Joachim-Leptuch/MyQuantitative/README.md

 # My Quantitative

-A python library written by a finance student for derivative asset valuation and quantitative trading strategies.
+A Python library developed by a finance student, tailored for derivative asset valuation and the implementation of quantitative trading strategies.

-This library is designed to meet the needs of quantitative trading strategies.
-It includes classes and functions that make it easy to value derivatives.
+This library is purpose-built to support quantitative traders, offering a comprehensive suite of classes and functions designed to streamline the valuation of derivatives and enhance the efficiency of trading strategy development.